 RTD Bus Passes:

-For verifiable appointments, only, bus tickets are distributed by case management.
-Example of approved appointments include: medical/ mental health, job interviews, AA/NA, probation/ parole, to work (if first paycheck has not yet been received)
+For verifiable appointments only, bus tickets are distributed by case management.
+Example of approved appointments include: medical/ mental health, job interviews, AA/NA, probation/ parole and to work if first paycheck has not yet been received.

 Resource Center Additional Services

 Area job postings, resume and application assistance, and problem solving around employment barriers.

 Free alternative health clinic ran by students

 Ran by women for women, this group provides intensive support for those moving from homelessness into housing

 Martha from Mental Health Partners provides outreach services.